 Thanks so much for stopping by!
 Let me know what you think and if you would like to see more home posts on The Teacher Diva. xx Ashley

-ROOM DETAILS: coffee table // spike sea urchin // kate spade book // fashion book // matchstick holder // various knick-knacks found at Home Goods // Diamond Shag Rug // Leopard Pillows // white faux fur pillows (24 X 24) // Black Pillows // Gold Lamps (we found those on major sale, here is a similar lamp) // Wall Art // frames are from Ikea // Chanel Book Set
+ROOM DETAILS: coffee table //Pottery Barn Brooklyn Sofa (we went with the Grand Sofa in White Twill.
+This has been the easiest to keep clean and care for.
+Obviously we are very careful since it is white, but we have been very impressed with the quality) // spike sea urchin // kate spade book // fashion book // matchstick holder // various knick-knacks found at Home Goods // Diamond Shag Rug // Leopard Pillows // white faux fur pillows (24 X 24) // Black Pillows // Gold Lamps (we found those on major sale, here is a similar lamp) // Wall Art // frames are from Ikea // Chanel Book Set